- The age of PACE participants is a risk factor for adverse drug events.

 - When two or more medications overlap in their use of a metabolic pathway for activation, transport, or elimination, participants are at greater risk for medication-related problems.

 - In a review of medication profiles, 86% of our participants are on at least one medication that has an important genomic metabolic pathway for activation, transport, or elimination.

 - Between 15-25% of participants are taking medications that compete for the same gene!

-Pharmacogenomic (PGx) testing is available for our PACE clients’ participants who meet the test criteria set by our Clinical Advisory Panel.
+Pharmacogenomic (PGx) testing is available for PACE participants at our client locations who meet the test criteria set by our Clinical Advisory Panel.
 Test results help guide medication prescribing by determining if a PACE participant has the functional genes necessary to metabolize particular drugs.

 For more information on test criteria and on how to request a kit, email firstname.lastname@example.org.